GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 ### Why not just measure the INP interaction?

-As [detailed above, this is one potential strategy](#linking-to-the-longest-inp-interaction), this is one potential strategy, and could allow much better attribution for this INP interaction.
-However, using the API to gather a more holistic view of all the responsive issues on your site may make addressing INP issues quicker rather than trying to tackle only the worst issue at a time.
+As [detailed above, this is one potential strategy](#linking-to-the-longest-inp-interaction), and could allow much better attribution for this INP interaction.
+However, using the API to gather a more holistic view of all the responsiveness issues on your site may make addressing INP issues quicker rather than trying to tackle only the worst issue at a time.

 ### Why not just extend or iterate the Long Tasks API?